Phillips Exeter Academy: Harkness Gift and financial independence

-The result was "Harkness teaching", in which a teacher and a group of students work together, exchanging ideas and information, similar to the Socratic method.
-In November 1930, Harkness gave Exeter $5.8 million to support this initiative.
-Since then, the academy's principal mode of instruction has been by discussion, "seminar style," around an oval table known as the Harkness table.
-Today at Phillips Exeter Academy, all classes are taught using this method, with no more than 12 or 13 students per class.
+The result was "The Harkness Method," in which a teacher and a group of students work together, exchanging ideas and information in a seminar setting.
+In November 1930, Harkness gave Exeter $5.8 million (approximately $110 million in February 2024 dollars) to support this initiative.
+To support the more intensive teaching style, Exeter's faculty grew from 32 teachers in 1914 to 82 in 1946.
+In addition, through Harkness' largesse, the academy was able to avoid cutting faculty salaries during the Great Depression, making it a rarity among boarding schools.

-This informality was for many decades reflected in the school's "unwritten code that there were no rules at the academy until you broke one."
-Expelled alumni include the journalist David Lamb and the writer and editor George Plimpton.
+Since 1930, Exeter's principal mode of instruction has been by discussion, "seminar style," around an oval table known as the Harkness Table.
+Today, all classes are taught using this method, with no more than 12 students per class.